cardboard-iguana/cardboard-iguana.com/log/2022-05-04-itprotv-comptia-security-plus.md

 * Accidents
 * Acts of God

-The Exam Cram breaks the last of these down into “structural” (i.e., infrastructure failures) and “environmental”.
+The Exam Cram breaks the last of these down into "structural" (i.e., infrastructure failures) and "environmental".

 ### Risk Assessment

-“Risk assessment” formalizes the “Risk = Threat × Vulnerability × Impact” relationship defined above.
+"Risk assessment" formalizes the "Risk = Threat × Vulnerability × Impact" relationship defined above.

 * Identify threats
 * Identify vulnerabilities
-* Determine the likelihood the the threat will be realized (“threat × vulnerability”)
+* Determine the likelihood the the threat will be realized ("threat × vulnerability")
 * Determine the impact of the threat being realized
 * Determine the risk